LightSys/iOSEventApp/README.md

 ## Installing the App

 This code can be used with a personal apple developer account.
 In Xcode modify the team and bundle identifier, then install.
+NOTE: this WILL change files in gitHub.
+So, if you work with multiple developer accounts, you may end up frequently resetting your environment's bundle id and team until a lightSys team is made.

 ## Event Data